 When you sign a contract to finance a vehicle, the car is considered collateral.
 This means that the bank or credit union has the right to take back the vehicle if the borrower defaults on the terms of the contract.

-Terms for default include payments not made, payments not made in full or on time, or insurance not maintained on the vehicle.
+Terms for default include missed payments, partial payments, or late payments, or lapse in auto insurance for unpaid premiums.
 Specific terms for default are listed in the loan agreement that you signed.

 How to Get Personal Items Back AFTER a Repossession